MitchellZahn/learningcpp/001-helloWorld/README.md

 1. Write the code in a `.cpp` file
 2. Compile the code using a C++ compiler
-3. Run the resulting program to see the output
+3. Run the program to see the output

 ## Conclusion
 With this program, I learnt the fundamental building blocks of C++: